aelai/Azure-Project-Trading/README.md

     - Add access policies for service principle to ADLS
     - Add access policies for ADF.
 Will use service principle to authenticate and access sectrets
     - Add ADF to access control (IAM)
+- Azure Databricks
+    - Workspace deployed through ARM template
+- .gitighnore
+    - all parameter files (For now, will tidy this part up later)